Harvester Island Wilderness Workshop

 Contact me here: firstname.lastname@example.org

 Not ready for the Alaskan wilderness but still want to grow as a writer?
-Consider these very affordable writing workshops in Palm Springs and on the shores of Lake Michigan!
+Consider this very affordable writing workshop on the shores of Lake Michigan!

 Nothing is as exciting as the group workshop, but those dates don't work for everyone.
 It's possible to come on your own, or with a friend/s or spouse for a private retreat, with all the same amenities between June 10 and August 15.